elliotls/catalyst-it-user-upload/README.md

-# Catalyst IT Developer Exercise
+# User Upload Script Exercise
 Submission by Elliot Lines Smith

 Prerequisites for the `user_upload` command: